ACCSoftwareBootcamp/GitTest/diego_emily_git_practice.md

-Diego added something to the second line
+Diego added something to the second line and EMily edited it muwahaha Emily's line!
-Emily's line!